Codeblockz/resume-helper/README.md

    pip install -r requirements.txt
    ```

-4. Ensure Ollama is installed and the Llama 3 model is available:
+4. Ensure Ollama is installed and the Qwen3:32b model is available:
    ```
    # Check if Ollama is installed
    ollama --version

-   # Pull the Llama 3 model if not already available
+   # Pull the Qwen3:32b model if not already available
-   ollama pull llama3
+   ollama pull qwen3:32b
    ```

 ## Usage